 #4 Use your lunch break to stretch

-It’s no secret that taking a break for some physical activity can do wonders for your productivity and health.
+We all know that taking a break to do some physical activity can boost your productivity and improve your health.

-But what if you don’t have time to hit the gym or go for a walk?
-There’s a solution for that: stretch during your lunch hour.
+But what if you’re short on time and can’t make it to the gym or even go for a walk?
+There’s a simple solution: stretching during your lunch break.

-#5 Take a few minutes before leaving the office to move your arms
+#5 Before leaving the office move your arms

 #6 Create a mini gym in your office

-#7 Take advantage of the time you must spend sitting
+#7 Use the time you must spend sitting wisely

-Both are great for gaining more mobility and strength in your back, legs, and core.
+Consider using a stability ball chair or a balance cushion.
+These are both excellent tools for increasing mobility and building strength in your back, legs, and core.

-It’s hard to stay active if you have a sedentary job, but you need to make it a priority.
+It’s hard to stay active if you have a sedentary job, but you need to make your health a priority.

 #9 Work on your balance while attending meetings